 I can’t believe that one month has passed since moving to Japan.
-(For a bit of background context, I’ve moved here to work as an English teacher.)
-I decided to move to Japan first and foremost for the job, but also for personal experience of living in a completely different country, immersing myself in a new culture and of course, just what everyone in their 20s is searching for, a chance to travel.
+For context, I’ve moved here to work as an English teacher.
+I decided to move to Japan first and foremost for the job, but also for personal experience of living in a completely different country, immersing myself in a new culture and of course, just what everyone in their 20s is searching for, an opportunity to travel.

 And so far, what can I say?
 It’s been a month of highs and lows but I feel proud of myself for pursuing what I wanted to do despite it being so hard.
 Leaving behind a comfortable life and starting from scratch to make a new one in a place where I have never been before, don’t really know anyone and can’t converse or read in Japanese has been seriously tough, but hey I’m trying my best to settle in.

 One major difficulty I’ve faced is being a Coeliac in Japan – I need help!
 It’s really hard when eating out, as soy sauce sneaks its way into everything.
 I’ve learnt the kanji for wheat and barley 小麦,大麦 but it’s still a struggle to just pick up a quick snack.
 I’ve found a few delicious things that I can eat though, including sashimi, sushi, yakitori (without soy sauce) and soba noodles (however, there’s no guarantee that they are 100% gluten free).
 Luckily, I have a great Mum who sent me a huge parcel of gluten free goodies from home, which has been helpful as I am so sick of eating sticky rice with a tin of tuna shoved on top.
 I am seriously jealous of everyone who doesn’t have coeliac disease, because there is so much food here that looks and smells great and I can’t touch it!